Louisiana residents flee as Hurricane Delta bears down on U.S. Gulf Coast

 When Delta reaches the northern Gulf Coast, it will be the 10th named storm to make a U.S. landfall this year, eclipsing a record that has stood since 1916.

-Reporting by Stephanie Kelly in Baton Rouge; Writing and additional reporting by Gary McWilliams in Houston; Editing by Raju Gopalakrishnan, Chizu Nomiyama and Marguerita Choy
+Reporting by Stephanie Kelly in Baton Rouge; Writing and additional reporting by Gary McWilliams in Houston; Editing by David Gregorio, Raju Gopalakrishnan, Chizu Nomiyama and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.